Code-Institute-Submissions/ms1-2-astra-rental/README.md

   -> fixed it through bootstrap column method and by adjusting the inner div responsiveness

 - Navbar wasn't collapsing after clicking on link<br>
-  -> Added " data-target=".navbar-collapse" data-toggle="collapse" " to the Navbar's Link's Div
+  -> Added " data-target=".navbar-collapse" data-toggle="collapse" " to the Navbar Link's Div

 ## Credits